camunda/infra-global-github-actions/preview-env/comment/README.md

 > To take effect, this action needs to be run after at least one call to `preview-env-create`.
 Otherwise you won't receive any results and the comment even gets deleted!

 ### Simple Job
-In a job which isn't part of any matrix the summary can be appended like this:
+In a simple workflow the summary can be appended like this:
 ```yaml
 ...
 jobs: